 Using Vimeo for your Virtual Sessions

-Vimeo, like YouTube, offers a means of sharing your pre-recorded content that can be embedded directly into the sessions of your Virtual Event Space.
+Vimeo, like YouTube, allows you to share pre-recorded content that can be embedded directly into the sessions of your Event Space.
 Vimeo, however, will offer some additional options and settings that can help you in managing who can see the content.

 Vimeo, for these reasons, can be a good fit for events or sessions that require limitations to be set on who can access the content.